spacekitcat/example-lambda-project/README.md

 Uses a combination of CodePipeline and CloudFormation to provision rebuild, reprovision and redeploy the Lambda when a commit is made to Github.
 The Lambda is exposed via ApiGateway.

+## TODO

+When this repository is committed to, it will trigger a rebuild and redeploy of the API, but it won't redeploy the stage.
+It's analogous to a class vs an instance of a class in the Onject Oriented (OO) paradigm, it redefines the API (class) but doesn't update the current instance.
+It would be good to automate this one manual step to make the entire build and deploy process automatic.

 ## Details

 - The actual endpoint for the Lambda: [https://api.spacekitcat.com/v1/quote](https://api.spacekitcat.com/v1/quote)